Mad Max 2: Censorship

 The original cut of the film was more bloody and violent, but it was cut down heavily to receive an "M" rating from Australian censors.
 Entire scenes and sequences were deleted completely, and others were edited.
 When the film was submitted to the MPAA in the United States, two additional scenes were shortened (the scene in which Wez pulls an arrow out of his arm and the one in which he pulls the boomerang out of the Golden Youth's head).
-Although the version of the film that includes the scenes trimmed down for the MPAA survives, no version without the previous deletions exists.
+Although the version of the film that includes those scenes before they were trimmed down for the MPAA survives, no version without the previous deletions exists.

 Reception

 Box office

-Mad Max 2 was a commercial success, grossing A$10.8 million in Australia alone, which was double what Mad Max had earned in the country to become the highest-grossing Australian film at the Australian box office.
-Despite making more than its predecessor, however, Mad Max 2 never held that record, because Gallipoli was released earlier in 1981 and grossed A$11.7 million in Australia.
+Mad Max 2 was a commercial success, grossing A$10.8 million in Australia alone, which was double what Mad Max had earned in the country which was at its time, the highest-grossing Australian film at the Australian box office.
+Despite doubling its predecessor box office, however, Mad Max 2 never obtained the national record as Gallipoli was released earlier in 1981 and grossed A$11.7 million in Australia.

 In the United States, with a gross of US$23.6 million and theatrical rentals of $11 million, the film also outperformed Mad Max.
-When that film was released in the U.S. in 1980, it did not receive a proper release from its distributor, American International Pictures, as AIP was in the final stages of a change of ownership after being bought by Filmways, Inc. a year earlier, and its box office was affected.
-Warner Bros. decided to release Mad Max 2 in the United States, but, recognising the first film was not well-known in North America (although it was becoming more popular through cable channel showings), they decided to change the name of the sequel to The Road Warrior.
+When that film was released in the U.S. in 1982, it did not receive a proper release from its distributor, American International Pictures, as AIP was in the final stages of a change of ownership after being bought by Filmways, Inc. a year earlier, and its box office was affected.
+Warner Bros. decided to release Mad Max 2 in the United States, but, recognising the first film was not well known in North America (although it was becoming more popular through cable channel showings), they decided to change the name of the sequel to The Road Warrior.
 The advertising for the film, including print ads, trailers, and TV commercials, did not refer to the Max character at all and shied away from the fact that the film was a sequel.
 For the majority of American viewers, their first inkling of The Road Warrior being a sequel to Mad Max was when they saw the black and white, archival footage from the first film during the prologue of the second.
 When Vestron Video later released Mad Max on home video, they capitalized by labeling it "the thrilling predecessor to The Road Warrior".

 Outside of the U.S., the film earned rentals of $25 million (including Australia), for a worldwide total of $36 million, making it the highest-grossing Australian film worldwide.